 I have to say that this is my favorite hairstyle whenever I want to give myself a break from hair extensions, while also protecting my hair.

 What I like about this hairstyle is that you can style the front part in as many ways as your creativity allows.
 You can take down the twists for a twist out, define your curls with curlformers or rod sets.
 The options are limitless!

 Duration: Up to a Month

 This hairstyle can be done on any hair length, including short hair.
 But to have the length shown in this picture, you might need to add in some Marley hair.
 Or you can just use your hair and pack it up like the bottom images.

-Whenever you feel like switching things up, you can add a hair accessory of your choice such as hair rings or a head band.
-You can also let your hair down and use curling rods to curl the ends of the twists.
+Whenever you feel like switching things up, you can add a hair accessory of your choices such as braid rings or a headband.
+You can also let your hair down and use perm rods to curl the ends of the twists.

 Duration: Up to One Month